Graduate Study Common Questions

 What are the qualifications for entrance?

-In general the equivalent of a B average (3.0 on a 4.0 scale), a TOEFL score of 550 (paper-based) and 213 (computer-based)for international students, and additional requirements which vary by program and can include: a qualifying exam (GRE/GMAT), a portfolio, a writing sample, resume, and letters of recommendation.
+In general the equivalent of a B average (3.0 on a 4.0 scale), a TOEFL score of 550 (paper-based) or equivalent English language test (IELTS, PTE-Academic, TOEFL ibt) for international students, and additional requirements which vary by program and can include: a qualifying exam (GRE/GMAT), a portfolio, a writing sample, resume, and letters of recommendation.